sbidy/privacyIDEA-ADFSProvider/README.md

+# Project EOL Anouncment
+This provider will not be furter supported (features) or updaeted.

+The project is moved into the offical provide [PrivacyIDEA ADFS-Provider](https://github.com/privacyidea/adfs-provider).

 ## [Version 1.3.8.2 (24.05.2020 // Current)](https://github.com/sbidy/privacyIDEA-ADFSProvider/releases/tag/1.3.8.2)
   - Added new "ChallengeMessage" feature.
 The message from the privacyIDEA will be shown in the UI.
 See #42.